 When we focus on ourselves, and the woeful state of our lives, we are self-centered.
 This shrinks the world to one little place with one little unhappy person.
 But what if we can expand that worldview, and expand our heart to include at least one other person?
 Maybe even a few others?
 Then we see that others are suffering too, even if that just means they’re stressed out.
 Then we can reach out, and do something to reduce their stress, put a smile on their face, make their lives easier.
 Help at least one person each day, and you’ll find your entire perspective shifted.

 I’ve called this the Fundamental Habit, because it affects everything else.
-Meditate for just 2 minutes a day, and you’ll create a habit that will allow you to notice your thoughts throughout the rest of the day, that will help you to be more present (unhappiness comes from not being present), that will help you notice the source of anxiety and distraction.
-That’s a lot that can be accomplished in 2 minutes!
+Meditate for just two minutes a day, and you’ll create a habit that will allow you to notice your thoughts throughout the rest of the day.
+It will help you to be more present (unhappiness comes from not being present) and help you notice the source of anxiety and distraction.
+That’s a lot that can be accomplished in two minutes!
 Sit every morning when you wake, and just notice your body, and then your breath.
 Notice when your mind wanders, and gently return to your breath.
 You become the watcher of your mind, and you’ll learn some useful things, I promise.

 4. Exercise and Move